crate/cloud-howtos/docs/create-project.rst

 When you first access the CrateDB Cloud Console, you will arrive at the Organization overview page.
-This page displays your organization with the name you selected, the notification info, and the organization ID.
+This page displays your organization with the name you selected, further subscription options, and any deployed clusters.

 .. image:: _assets/img/organization-overview.png